Skip to content

 What to fix first this week

-2. Replace weak photos with current visuals that help people picture the trip.
+2. Replace weak photos with current visuals that show the trip, not just the business.

-3. Clean up your Google Business Profile so it matches the site.
+3. Clean up Google Business Profile so hours, photos, links, categories, and services match the site.

-5. Shorten the booking flow until it feels easy on a phone.
+5. Shorten the booking or inquiry flow until it feels obvious on mobile.

 Written by